fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 	</dependency>
 	```

-	For example, setting `devDependencies` attributte in the `package.json` file:
+	For example, setting `devDependencies` attribute in the `package.json` file:

 	```json
 	{